fsi-tue/fachschaftsempfaenger/docs/source/installation.rst

 This repository contains a fully functional version of *fachschaftsempfaenger* as it is run by the student union of Computer Science at the university of Tuebingen.
-This guide aims to instruct you to get your version run either in development mode on your PC or on a production version on a server.
+This guide aims to instruct you to get your version runnung either in development mode on your PC or on a production version on a server.